XiangpengHao/parquet-study/README.md

 # Parquet study

-A working-in-progress project to help people make most of Parquet (so that you don't need a fancy new format).
+A working-in-progress project to help people make most of Parquet (so that you don't need a hyped-up new format).

 ## Chapter 1: Metadata cache